awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.2.3 =

-* Added version strings to scripts.
+* Added option to save settings when uninstalling.

 = 1.2.2 =